epsilon537/boxlambda/docs/tools/debugging.md

 ```

-Connect GDB to the target and load the exectuable into memmory.
+Connect GDB to the target and load the exectuable into memory.
 From the GDB shell:

 ```
 (gdb) target extended-remote localhost:3333